chuckmersereau/api_practice/README.md

 The staging branch is deployed to staging [stage.api.mpdx.org](https://stage.api.mpdx.org/), [Jenkins](http://jenkins.uscm.org/) will auto-deploy on successful builds.

+## Offline Devices Data Syncing with the API

+### Created At & Updated At

+To allow offline clients to create and update resources and to ensure that the created_at and updated_at fields of that resource reflects the exact time of its creation and update, clients can provide the created_at or updated_at fields at the time of syncing.

+### Updated At In Db

+To allow offline clients to later sync resources with the API without overwriting valid data, the API will require that the updated_in_db_at field (which should reflect the value of the updated_at field that was last returned from the server) be provided in text format for each resource updated through a PUT request.
+The API will verify that the provided updated_in_db_at field has the exact same value that is currently stored in the database and reject the update if that is not the case.
+This will ensure that a client doesn't overwrite a resource without being aware of that resource's latest data.

+### UUID

+To allow offline clients to reference resources before having synced with the API, clients can generate a UUID and provide it with the id field when syncing with the API.

+## Universal Unique IDentifiers (UUID)

+To allow clients to generate identifiers from their side, UUIDs are used in this project at the controller level.
+At the model level though, we are still using integer ids to refer to db objects.
+Things are setup this way, because a db migration would have been to risky.

 ## Generators

 ### GRAIP Controller Generator